 There is no absolute rule for defining tax expenditures, and the concept of a "tax expenditure" can be defined in several different ways.
 Section 13305 defines tax expenditure as "a credit, deduction, exclusion, exemption, or any other tax benefit as provided for by the state."

-Although broad, this definition does exclude several provisions of the tax law from classification as tax expenditures.
+Although this definition is very broad, Finance has interpreted it to mean that aspects of the law that are basic to the tax structure are not tax expenditures.
+While the term "basic" is still ambiguous, it at least presents a framework for discussion as to what is not a tax expenditure.
+Following are some examples of items that are not considered tax expenditures.

-■ Because the basic structure of each tax is used as the starting point for determining what constitutes a tax expenditure, elements of the basic tax structure that exempt certain groups are not considered tax expenditures.
+- Because the basic structure of each tax is used as the starting point for determining what constitutes a tax expenditure, elements of the basic tax structure that exempt certain groups are not considered tax expenditures.
 For example, the sales tax is imposed on retailers for the privilege of selling tangible personal property at retail.
 According to its basic definition, California's sales tax does not apply to sales or leases of real property, sales of services, wholesale transactions, or sales of securities and insurance.
-These exemptions are therefore not considered tax expenditures.

-- The net operating loss (NOL) deduction levels the playing field for firms with volatile and steady income, and is also not considered a tax expenditure for this report.
+These exemptions are therefore not considered tax expenditures. - The net operating loss (NOL) deduction levels the playing field for firms with volatile and steady income, and is also not considered a tax expenditure for this report.
 For example, consider two firms, one with a \$100 loss in year one and a \$300 gain in year two, the second with a \$100 gain in each year.
 Without a NOL deduction, over the two years, the first firm would report \$300 taxable income, while the second would report \$200, even though each had \$200 net income. - Across-the-board tax rate reductions do not represent tax expenditures.
-Tax expenditures resulting from changes in the rate structure only exist if different sets of rates are applied to a similar base. - Progressive rate structures do not constitute tax expenditures.
+Tax expenditures resulting from changes in the rate structure only exist if different sets of rates are applied to a similar base.

+- Progressive rate structures do not constitute tax expenditures.
 The basic structure of California's income tax is progressive.
 For that reason, application of different tax rates to different income levels is a basic characteristic of the tax and does not represent a tax expenditure. - Exemptions or exclusions required by the U.S. Constitution, the California Constitution, or federal laws are not considered tax expenditures. - Changes in tax law that alter penalties or interest or that accelerate or defer tax payments are generally not considered tax expenditures unless they are very narrowly targeted.

-However, the definition of "tax expenditure" is subject to debate, and there is no single rule for determining what constitutes an element of the basic tax structure.
+There is no single rule for determining what constitutes an element of the basic tax structure.
 For this reason, this report may exclude items that are included in other tax expenditure reports and vice versa.